Click on the image above to download a pdf

 INTERTEK

-In 2025 Intertek carried out a detailed assessment of samples of polyethylene (PE) and polypropylene (PP) which had been tested by them according to ASTM D6954.
+In 2025 Intertek carried out a detailed assessment of samples of d2w polyethylene (PE) and polypropylene (PP) which had been tested by them according to ASTM D6954.

-The samples had been exposed to photodegradation (Tier 1), during which their molecular weights reduced to below 5,000 Daltons (2,200 for PE and 4,900 for PP) These photo-oxidised samples were then exposed to biodegradation under controlled composting conditions (Tier 2) resulting in 94.55% biodegradation in the case of PE and 92.76% biodegradation in the case of PP.
+The samples had been exposed to photodegradation (Tier 1), during which their molecular-weight reduced to below 5,000 Daltons (2,200 for PE and 4,900 for PP) These photo-oxidised samples were then exposed to biodegradation under controlled composting conditions (Tier 2) resulting in 94.55% biodegradation in the case of PE and 92.76% biodegradation in the case of PP.

 This testing shows that plastics upgraded with d2w technology are very useful for reducing microplastics and reducing the prevalence and accumulation of plastics in the environment.